- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Now, from Chomrong, you will reach another small village in the middle of a forest named Bamboo.
 The next day, you will continue to move towards Deurali.
 The destination is near where you trek to the Annapurna Base Camp.
 Hence in this way, you can combine the ABC trek with Ghorepani Poon Hill Trek.

-Teahouses During ABC Trek
+Teahouses During the Trek

 Teahouses are quite a standard means of staying on high-altitude treks like the Annapurna Base Camp.
 The Teahouses are tiny houses mainly operated by the local people that provide healthy foods and beds for the regional and foreign people.